Harvard Students – What Are They Like?

 One student’s journey through Harvard

-Raphaelle Soffe from north Wales is a student at Harvard College in the class of 2021.
+Raphaelle Soffe from north Wales is a student at Harvard College in the class of 2021, concentrating in Social Studies (the Harvard PPE).
 She is writing a blog about her entire journey through Harvard for the Times Higher Education website.
 Click here to go to Raphaelle’s blog homepage or click one of the links below to read specific articles.

 Aug 2017 Heading to Harvard – Raphaelle tells about her journey to attending Harvard.